nikita-agrawal/nikita-agrawal.github.io/README.md

 # About Me
-During my 6+ data science journey in consulting, technology product analytics and engineering research, I have cultivated a passion for delving into complex problems and crafting strategic and technical solutions that bring real value to businesses.
+During my 6+ years data science journey in consulting, technology product analytics and engineering research, I have cultivated a passion for delving into complex problems and crafting strategic and technical solutions that bring real value to businesses.
 I'm skilled in analyzing data and I thrive on fostering collaborative relationships across diverse teams.
 Please feel free to say hello at nikita24agrawal@gmail.com!

 # Selected Projects